 Kyle Petersen sports a very impressive CV.
 Apart from working with Danny K, Toya Delazy, Blackbyrd, Elvis Blue, Zahara, Yvonne Chaka Chaka, Kahn and Karin Zoid (among others) he is the official South African ambassador for Roland Keyboards.
 He was selected as a member of the prestigious Berklee All Stars 2014 fraternity in Boston USA and has performed in more than 15 countries.
 We discussed his relationship with Roland, what he expects from musicians in his role as musical director and how one should approach a potential endorsement deal.

-Kyle: At this stage performing still.
-I’ve been doing it since I’ve been 9 years old professionally, so for me it’s kind of still home.
+Kyle Petersen: At this stage performing still.
+I’ve been doing it since I’ve been 9 years old professionally, so for me, it’s kind of still home.

-Kyle: Yes, not that production isn’t a close second in terms of song writing and anything that’s creative.
+Kyle Petersen: Yes, not that production isn’t a close second in terms of songwriting and anything that’s creative.
 I love both sides but performing is the thing.

-MP: From your producing perspective you focus a lot more on song structure, arrangement, tone and sound.
+From your producing perspective, you focus a lot more on song structure, arrangement, tone and sound.
 How do you choose which artist to work with?
-Is there a specific genre that you feel more comfortable with or do you take anything that interest you?
+Is there a specific genre that you feel more comfortable with or do you take anything that interests you?

-MP: What do you expect from the musicians you work with in your role as music director?
+What do you expect from the musicians you work with, in your role as music director?

 Your sound choice is also super important.
 If you were gonna be a keyboard player you have to know about oscillators for example and how they work.
 You have to know about decay time and envelopes.
 You have to know about how to program in order to get the sound that you want because if you are working for major artists they are going to want a specific sound.
 After you’ve done that you can suggest a more practical sound for a live environment if necessary.
 They will take a listen and go through it and you can find the right sound that way.
 But you have to know about patch design.